Entity Resolution Algorithm

 Pipeline Overview

-Source Identifiers → Union → Edge Creation → Recursive Resolution → Entity Table → Participants
+Source Identifiers → Union → Edge Creation → Connected-Components Resolution → Entity Table → Participants

 Step Model What Happens